 Silicon carbide is an excellent material to use when physical wear is an important consideration because it provides good erosion and abrasive resistance making it particularly suitable for such applications as spray nozzles, shot blast nozzles and cyclone components.

-Not so long ago, silicon carbide was the chosen material to line the brakes of the most advanced, jaw-dropping car the world has ever seen, the £850K plus McLaren P1.
-And nowadays you don’t have to drive too far through the English countryside to see a wind turbine in which the turbine bearings are almost certainly likely to be made from silicon carbide.
+Not so long ago, silicon carbide was the chosen material to line the brakes of the most advanced, jaw-dropping cars the world has ever seen, the McLaren P1 for example:

 It’s tough at the top …

-Further detailed technical and applications information and downloadable data sheets are available for both materials from the Precision Ceramics website.
+Further detailed technical and applications information and downloadable data sheets are available for all our materials from the Precision Ceramics website.